 - The research experience can take a variety of forms, such as research in archives, laboratories, libraries, field sites, etc., but cannot be a credit-bearing course at another university.

-- Faculty offering REPs will now receive $1,500 in research support, on a pilot basis.
+- Faculty members appointed in the Faculty of Arts & Science offering REPs are now eligible to receive $1,500 in research support, on a pilot basis.

 - The off-campus research component will normally run from May to August, when faculty and students can make the necessary time commitments.